 Diet preparation

 Willow pollen batch (i.e., pollen loads from Apis mellifera L. 1758) was supplied by the commercial company Ruchers de Lorraine (Nancy, France) while heather pollen batch was obtained from a private beekeeper (Dittlo François, France, Gironde, Le Nizan).
-Although honey bee collected pollen loads may contain parasite, analysis of faeces of uninfected microcolonies fed this pollen diet was parasite free.
+Although honey bee collected pollen loads may contain parasites, analysis of faeces of uninfected microcolonies fed with this pollen diet were parasite free.
 We then consider that no contamination occurred from the pollen batch.
 Pollen loads from the heather batch were hand-sorted based on the colour after microscopical identification to ensure monoflorality (800 g in total) (Sawyer & Pickard, 1981; Dafni et al., 2005).
 Each pollen batch was then homogenised and crushed before being used for the experiments.
 Half of the sorted heather batch served directly for the bioassays; the other half served for massive extraction of flavonoids.
-Flavonoids were extracted using a Soxhlet extraction for approximatively 40 cycles with methanol as solvent, at 100°C. Extract was then vacuum filtered and evaporated to dryness (rotavapor IKA RV8).
+Flavonoids were extracted using a Soxhlet extraction for approximately 40 cycles with methanol as solvent, at 100°C. Extract was then vacuum filtered and evaporated to dryness (rotavapor IKA RV8).
 For flavonoid purification, extract was solubilized in water with a minimal amount of methanol, and placed in a separatory funnel with dichloromethane.
 The funnel was shaken and left to settle overnight before recovering the aqueous phase.
-The purified extract was then dried using rotary evaporator and dissolved in aqueous ethanol solution (1:1, v/v) before addition to the control diet to prepare a flavonoid supplemented diet.
+The purified extract was then dried using rotary evaporator and dissolved in aqueous ethanol solution (1:1, v/v) before addition to the control diet to prepare a flavonoid-supplemented diet.
 Control and heather pollen diets were also supplemented with a similar amount of ethanol to avoid any bias (for details see Appendix A, Table S1).

 Parasite inoculation